The pathway toward excellence in workplace safety is marked by vigilance, commitment, and strategic measures

 Today, we are unraveling the symbiotic relationship between these indicators, providing a roadmap for organizations to not only meet safety standards but surpass them, creating workplaces where safety is a priority but an integral part of the organization.

-Unlike lagging indicators, which reflect past incidents, leading indicators focus on preventive actions and the overall health of safety processes.
+Unlike lagging indicators, which reflect past incidents, safety-leading indicators focus on preventive actions and the overall health of safety processes.

 These metrics enable organizations to gauge their commitment to safety and identify areas for improvement before incidents occur.